saylesss88/nix-book/src/Intro_to_Nix_Derivations_7.md

 - **Stateless Systems (Nix):** Nix takes a different approach.
 When installing a package, it creates a unique, immutable directory in the Nix store.
 This
   means:

   - **No Conflicts:** Different versions of the same package can coexist without interfering with each other.

   - **Reliable Rollback:** You can easily switch back to previous versions without affecting system-wide files.

   - **Reproducibility:** Builds are more likely to produce the same result across different machines if they are "pure" (don't rely on external system state).

+### The Isolated Nix Build Environment: A Quick Overview

+When Nix executes a builder script, it sets up a highly controlled and pristine environment to ensure **reproducibility** and **isolation**.
+Here's what
+happens:

+1.  **Fresh Start:** Nix creates a temporary, empty directory for the build and makes it the current working directory.

+2.  **Clean Environment:** It completely clears the environment variables from your shell.

+3.  **Controlled Inputs:** Nix then populates the environment with _only_ the variables essential for the build, such as:

+    - `$NIX_BUILD_TOP`: The path to the temporary build directory.

+    - `$PATH`: Carefully set to include only the explicit `buildInputs` you've specified, preventing reliance on arbitrary system tools.

+    - `$HOME`: Set to `/homeless-shelter` to prevent programs from reading user-specific configuration files.

+    - Variables for each declared output (`$out`, etc.), indicating where the final results should be placed in the Nix store.

+4.  **Execution & Logging:** The builder script is run with its specified arguments.
+All its output (stdout/stderr) is captured in a log.

+5.  **Clean Up & Registration:** If successful, the temporary directory is removed.
+Nix then scans the build outputs for references to other store paths, ensuring all dependencies are correctly tracked for future use and garbage collection.
+Finally, it normalizes file permissions and timestamps in the output for consistent hashing.

+This meticulous setup ensures that your builds are independent of the machine they run on and always produce the same result, given the same inputs.

 ## Our builder Script